dockstore/write_api_service/README.md

 - GitHub organization(s)

-  Your GitHub token must have access to an existing GitHub organization.
+  Your GitHub token must have access to at least a single existing GitHub organization.
+The organization can be changed as long as the the GitHub token still has access to it.
 The Write API web service currently does not create GitHub organizations.
 The name of this organization must match the Quay.io organization.
 This organization will contain the repository that will be created.
 - [Quay.io token](https://quay.io)

-  Learn how to create a token on Quay.io for your organization [here](https://docs.quay.io/api/) under the heading "Generating a Token (for internal application use)".
+  Learn how to create a token on Quay.io for your organizations [here](https://docs.quay.io/api/) under the heading "Generating a Token (for internal application use)".
 You will need to provide these permissions:

   - Create Repositories
   - View all visible repositories